 Fact Number 7:

-Irish Gaelic is still taught ten kids in schools, where it is a required subject.
+Irish Gaelic is still taught to the kids in schools, where it is a required subject.
 Irish Gaelic is also still the country’s official language.

 Ireland Facts Number 8: